 - Differences in redistributive responses pursued by European nations following the Great Recession;

-- The ongoing crisis being experienced in the bailout nations, in particular;
+- The crisis being experienced in the bailout nations, in particular;

 - The implications of European monetary union for the welfare state;

 - The risks posed by high levels of private and public debt to people’s living standards, and